Images are general in nature and may not reflect the specific vehicle selected.

 Quality of the Jensen-built cars was, however, not up to Volvo’s standards (and the cars were notoriously rust-prone) so production was shifted to Volvo’s Gothenburg plant in Sweden in 1963 and the model name transitioned from P1800 to 1800S.
 A few years later, in 1969, the original 1.8-liter B18 engine was replaced with the 2.0-liter B20 for an added 18 hp.
 Both engines came with dual, English-made SU carburetors.

-In 1970, the 1800E came with a host of changes including a new (and slightly less charming) instrument panel and Bosch electronic fuel injection, one of the first cars to use this system.
+In 1970, the 1800E came with a host of changes including a new (and slightly less charming) instrument panel and Bosch fuel injection.
 The change was good for another 12 or so horsepower and improved drivability.

 The last major variant was the 1800ES, a two-door wagon with a glass tailgate.
 Nearly as lovely as the coupe, it remains one of the most successful variations on the sports wagon theme.